-The solunar fishing calendar in Calais tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Calais tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Calais.
 The times are generated in local time in Nord-Pas-de-Calais and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: